-The global community of persons living with a rare disease is calling for a UN Resolution on Addressing the the Challenges of Persons Living with a Rare Disease (PLWRD) and their Families.
+The global community of persons living with a rare disease is calling for a UN Resolution on Addressing the Challenges of Persons Living with a Rare Disease (PLWRD) and their Families in 2021.

 Over 300 million people worldwide live with one of over 6 000 identified rare diseases.

 Rare diseases are often chronic, complex, heavily disabling and life threatening.
-They have an impact on multiple aspects of the lives of persons living with a rare disease and their families.
+Their impact is felt on multiple aspects of the lives of persons living with a rare disease and their families

-PLWRD confront a lack of public awareness as well as a paucity of expertise and knowledge of rare diseases, exposing them to greater social, health and economic vulnerability.
+PLWRD around the world confront a paucity of expertise and knowledge of rare diseases as well as a lack of public awareness, exposing the community to greater social, health and economic vulnerability.

-To ensure the well-being of persons living with a rare disease, RDI in partnership with EURORDIS and the NGO Committee for Rare Diseases, is a calling a UN Resolution that recognises the complex needs of persons living with a rare disease and promotes the human rights and full participation in society of all people.
+RDI in partnership with EURORDIS and the NGO Committee for Rare Diseases, is a calling a UN Resolution that recognises the complex needs of persons living with a rare disease, and promotes the human rights and full participation in society of all people.

 The specific combination of vulnerability, inequality, and exclusion experienced by persons living with a rare disease and their families make it necessary to integrate measures to address rare diseases in the broader human rights agenda.

-In addition, a Resolution on Rare Diseases is essential to the realisation of the United Nations’ pledge to “leave no one behind” as expressed in the Sustainable Development Goals.
+In addition, a UN Resolution on PLWRD is essential to the realisation of the United Nations’ pledge to “leave no-one behind” as expressed in the Sustainable Development Goals 2030.